Everest Base Camp (EBC) Helicopter Tour with Landing – 1 day trip

-Treks are the more famous and adventurous choice to witness the Mt.
+Treks are the more famous and adventurous choice to witness Mt.
 Everest (8848m).
-There is the number of option that one can choose to undertake when trekking to the Everest region.
-The region encompasses some of the highest mountains in the world including the Mt.
+There is a number of options that one can choose to undertake when trekking to the Everest region.
+The region encompasses some of the highest mountains in the world including Mt.
 Everest (8848m), Lhotse (8516m), and Cho Oyu (8188m).
 Similarly, the Sagarmatha National Park also spreads within the Everest region.
 Given that, everyone might not have the time or physical fitness to undertake the Everest Base Camp Trek or similar adventures.
-Everest Base Camp Helicopter Tour allows the travelers to witness the dazzling beauty of the Mt.
+Everest Base Camp Helicopter Tour allows travelers to witness the dazzling beauty of Mt.
 Everest (8848m) while having the luxury to do it in a short time.
 So, many choose to do the EBC Helicopter Tour thanks to its easy accessibility and short duration.

 Special Features and Attractions

 The three main stops that the helicopter makes are at Kalapatthar, Everest Base Camp, and the Everest View Hotel.

 Explore the Himalayas

 While landing at Kalapatthar, the pretty Khumbu glacier comes into focus and stuns the viewers with its sparkling charm.
 Moreover, the actual attraction of this vantage point is the breathtaking view of Mount Everest (8848m).
 Numerous other peaks like Nuptse (7861m), Pumo Ri (7165m), Lhotse (8414m), and Cho Oyu (8188mm) among others.
 After some time, it is time to get into the helicopter and head to the Everest Base Camp.
 At the base camp of the world’s highest mountain, Mt.
 Everest (8848m), one can witness the glorious Khumbu Glacier and Icefall.
 Plenty of Himalayan panoramas are also visible from the base camp.

 Breakfast with the Himalayas